Startup Offices: Designing your space

-A collaborative work environment is an important part of your startup office interior design.
+A collaborative work environment is an important part of your tech startup office design.
 You need a place to discuss ideas with your team.
 It should be away from team members who are working on other projects, so everyone can go about their workday without distracting one another.

 Build A Distraction-Free Zone

-Speaking of fewer distractions, you may find a distraction-free zone is necessary for your startup office design.
+Speaking of fewer distractions, you may find a distraction-free zone is necessary for your tech startup office design.
 You may want a small room that is isolated from the rest of the workspace.
 It gives your team members a quiet place to read, research or work without distractions, as well as a place to rest when needed.

 Remember To Add A Break Room

 A break room is important in all startup offices, as your team is going to need to take breaks throughout the workday.
 The last thing you want is for them to reach burnout because they are feeling overworked.
-Your break room should include a kitchen and space to eat, and you may want to add a television, radio or video game system for unwinding.
+Your break room should include a kitchen and space to eat, and you may want to add a television, radio, or video game system for unwinding.

 Consider A Comfortable Lounge

-If you are planning to meet with potential clients, partners and team members in the future, you may want to add a comfortable lounge for your guests.
+If you are planning to meet with potential clients, partners, and team members in the future, you may want to add a comfortable lounge for your guests.
 Start with a couch or series of chairs, and consider a magazine rack or television to keep them entertained as they wait.
 As your budget grows, you may want to add a water dispenser or vending machine.